mrkkrp/markkarpov.com/post/migrating-text-metrics.md

    patterns actually make a lot of difference (especially visible for longer inputs, where the algorithm is about ×10 slower without the strictness annotations).

+6. Strictness annotations on pattern-matching on `Iter` help quite a bit.
+   Even though the inner `Char` and `Int` in `Iter` are unboxed, the `Iter` itself is a box, so forcing it proved to be a good thing.

 Case                  | Allocated | GCs |   Max
 ----------------------|-----------|-----|------